JuliaLang/julia/doc/stdlib/base.rst

 .. function:: IOBuffer(size::Int)

-   Create a fixed sized IOBuffer.
-Note that the buffer will not grow dynamically in this case.
+   Create a fixed size IOBuffer.
+The buffer will not grow dynamically.

 .. function:: IOBuffer(string)